Diplomas/Degrees

 Personal Statement

-I am an Assistant Professor in the Department of Political Science and International Relations (POLIR) at Adelphi University.
-My core teaching area is comparative politics and research methods, with regional expertise in East and Southeast Asian politics.
+I am an assistant professor in the Department of Political Science and International Relations (POLIR) at Adelphi University.
+My core teaching area is comparative politics and research methods, with regional expertise in East Asian and ASEAN politics.
 My research investigates how economic forces shape regional politics and influence public policy preferences.
 Also, by applying insights from the well-established territorial unit data in European countries to Asian contexts, I explore how the spatial distribution of economic inequality impacts citizens’ policy preferences and voting behavior while utilizing various empirical models to analyze these dynamics.

 Recent Courses